 - Configure Microsoft Exchange Server and Microsoft SQL Server on separate failover nodes within a cluster. - Route each private NIC through a separate hub or switch to avoid single points of failure. - NIC teaming is not supported for the VCS private network. - Verify that your DNS server is configured for secure dynamic updates.
 For the Forward and Reverse Lookup Zones, set the Dynamic updates option to "Secure only".
 (DNS > Zone Properties > General tab) - This is applicable for a Replicated Data Cluster configuration.
 This is applicable for a Replicated Data Cluster configuration.
 You can configure single node clusters as the primary and secondary zones.
 However, if using a shared storage configuration, you must create the disk groups as clustered disk groups.
-If you cannot create a clustered disk group due to the unavailability of - To configure a RDC cluster, you need to create virtual IP addresses for the following:
+If you cannot create a clustered disk group due to the unavailability of disks on a shared bus, use the vxclus UseSystemBus ON command. - To configure a RDC cluster, you need to create virtual IP addresses for the following: - Application virtual server; this IP address should be the same on all nodes at the primary and secondary zones - Replication IP address for the primary zone - Replication IP address for the secondary zone